Skip to main content

 English Evaluations

-All non-US citizen students are required to contact the Assistant Chair of Flight Academics or a Chief/Assistant Chief Flight Instructor to initiate the FAA Aviation English Language Standard (AELS) evaluation.
-Contact information for these individuals is available online.
+All non-US citizen students, except for US Permanent Residents, are required to contact the Course Manager for AVIT 102, Jason Bensley, to initiate the FAA Aviation English Language Standard (AELS) evaluation.

 Students that meet the standards of AC 60-28B are required to start the TSA/AFSP approval process described above within 180 days of their intended beginning of aviation training.
 UND will validate student TSA/AFSP registrations only when the AELS evaluation has been completed and all standards are met.
 Students are allowed to register to the TSA/AFSP before the AELS evaluation.
 However, UND will not validate that registration until the AELS evaluation has been completed and all standards are met.